fishcus/KAP-manual/en/query/sql_spec.en.md

     ')'
 ```

-＊Different versions of the realization may be different.
-Feel free to consult the technical support team if you have any questions.
+> **Notice:** the versions of the realization may be different.
+Feel free to contact the technical support team if you have any questions.

 ### Keywords